Every relationship encounters problems from time to time and our ability to solve these problems is what breaks or makes the relationship.

 It is universal in human cultures to give gifts.
 They don’t have to be expensive to send a powerful message of love.

-Spouses who forget a birthday or anniversary and never give gifts to someone who truly enjoys receiving gifts will find themselves with a spouse who feels neglected and unloved.
+Spouses who forget a birthday or anniversary and never give gifts to someone who truly enjoys receiving gifts will find themselves with a partner who feels neglected and unloved.

 Some people see gifts as a way of showing that you love them.

-If your spouse’s love language is receiving gifts, try to always buy gifts for her no matter how small.
+If your spouse’s love language is receiving gifts, try to always buy gifts for him no matter how small.
 Just make sure it’s coming straight from your heart.

 Many people have no clue what they are doing in a relationship and as a result, they end up with one problem or the other with their partner.